Skip to navigation Skip to content

 • during the interim period, the new care will apply after the end of the interim period

-• after the interim period but within the maximum interim period, the new care will apply from the date of notification
+• after the interim period but within the maximum interim period (also referred to as the suspension period), the new care will apply from the date of notification

-If a care changes occurs during an interim period and that change is notified after the end of the maximum interim period, the normal care date of effect rules will apply.
+If a care change occurs during an interim period and that change is notified after the end of the maximum interim period, the normal care date of effect rules will apply.

 2